ckf42/shdl/README.md

 `shdl https://www.sciencedirect.com/science/article/pii/S0273117721000740`

-If the target document has a DOI, `shdl` will always use it.
+If the target document has a DOI, `shdl` will always use it for file fetching.

 ## Config file